Sidath Wettimuny

 Sidath Wettimuny is a Sri Lankan former cricketer, who played Test cricket and One Day Internationals as an opening batsman from 1982 to 1987.
 Wettimuny was a typical 1980s opening batsman in that he often played very defensively, grafting for his runs, and his ODI strike rate of 48 shows this quite clearly.
 In 1985, he was named as one of Wisdens Five Cricketers of the Year.

 Family

-Wettimuny was born in Columbo, Sri Lanka on 12 August 1956, the third son of Ramsey Wettimuny, who later became chief engineer of the Sri Lanka Transport Board.
+Wettimuny was born in Colombo, Sri Lanka on 12 August 1956, the third son of Ramsey Wettimuny, who later became chief engineer of the Sri Lanka Transport Board.
 His father became interested in cricket whilst visiting England, and subsequently opened an indoor cricket school in Sri Lanka.
-He installed in his son C. B. Fry's approach to batting.
+He instilled in his son C. B. Fry's approach to batting.

 His brothers Mithra and Sunil also played cricket for Sri Lanka.